GaloisInc/copilot-1/copilot-bluespec/README.md

 # Copilot: a stream DSL
 Copilot-bluespec implements a Bluespec backend for Copilot.

-This is at present preliminary code.
+This is at present preliminary code (TODO RGS: Remove this at some point).

 ## Installation
 Copilot-bluespec can be found on